CommonAccord/Site-Org/Doc/Genome_Gov/Genome_Gov_5_GTEx_ENCODE_Sample_Consent.01.md

 Explain.1.sec=This project was established to do two things: first, it is a BIOBANK.
 A biobank is a facility that stores donated tissues from many people so that it can be used in medical research studies.
 Second, the donated tissue will be analyzed for their genetic information.
 This will be put into a DNA DATABASE that will be made available to researchers.

 Explain.2.sec=Scientists will use the tissue to examine each donor’s complete genetic makeup.
 This information along with information from the donor’s medical record will all be stored in a DNA database on the Internet.
 Qualified scientists and companies from around the world will be able to use the tissue and information in the DNA database for many kinds of medical research.
-A limited portion of this database will be made available publically on the Internet.
+A limited portion of this database will be made available publicly on the Internet.

 Explain.3.sec=Brain tissue is important to the study of many diseases like {Disease.List.and}, and if allowed, the entire brain will be recovered.
 In other areas of the body only very small amounts of tissue, about the size of 8 stacked quarters, will be collected.